senko/think/README.md

   already an issue for your idea, join the conversation there and explain how you plan to implement it
 - make sure that your code is well documented (docstrings, type annotations, comments, etc.) and tested (test coverage should only go up)
-- install and use `pre-commit` hooks (`uv run pre-commit install`) to ensure formatting, linting, type-checking and tests are run before comitting
+- install and use `pre-commit` hooks (`uv run pre-commit install`) to ensure formatting, linting, type-checking and tests are run before committing

 ## Copyright